spacetelescope/niriss_ghost/README.rst

 An example notebook is also available from this repository, which demonstrates a case with a custom input file for ghosts.

-Result with a custom fits stamp:

 .. figure:: ./figure/demo_custom.png
     :width: 800
     :align: center

+    Result with a custom fits stamp.